 During my summer vacation, I’ve recently been reading a conservation classic, A Sand County Almanac by Aldo Leopold.
 I’m only halfway through the book, but I’ve been thoroughly enjoying it.
 In this series of essays, Aldo Leopold paints a beautiful portrait of the natural world, and provides many compelling arguments for why we should conserve it.
 The book is replete with touching lines, not only about natural history and conservation, but also human nature and how our interactions with the natural world evoke powerful feelings.
 The following section struck me in particular — an interlude of when Leopold was canoeing a wild river, and bumped into two young men on a week-long trip (p.
 120):

 Before our young adventurers pushed off downstream, we learned that both were slated for the Army upon the conclusion of their [river] trip.
 Now the motif was clear.
 This trip was their first and last taste of freedom, an interlude between two regimentations: the campus and the barracks.
 The elemental simplicities of wilderness travel were thrills not only because of their novelty, but because they represented complete freedom to make mistakes, (sic) The wilderness gave them their first taste of those rewards and penalties for wise and foolish acts which every woodsman faces daily, but against which civilization has built a thousand buffers.
 These boys were ‘on their own’ in this particular sense.

 Perhaps every youth needs an occasional wilderness trip, in order to learn the meaning of this particular freedom.

-My experiences with wild rivers, landscapes, and adventures have been particularly strong and formative in the development of my appreciation for wild animals and places, and I think Leopold’s thoughts on the matter describes my feelings better than I can.
+My experiences with wild rivers, landscapes, and adventures have been particularly formative in the development of my appreciation for wild animals and places, and I think Leopold’s thoughts reflect my feelings really well.